Magar0/MERN-stack-MobileOrderingApplication/README.md

 1.Node js and Express js is used to create REST Api.
 2.Different endpoints are made for CRUD operation 3.Mongo Db is used for storing and retrieving data.
+4.Skip & limit is used in api for infinite scrolling